apache/pulsar-translation/workflow_guidelines.md

 Please use Chinese punctuations in Chinese documents: You should use “、”  rather than  “，” when you translate English into Chinese.
 For example, “Kubernetes, Meso, Docker“ should be translated to “Kubernetes、Mesos、Docker“.
 Vice versa.

-Dealing with different items : Please use (。) at the end of one sentence and use (；) at the end of one item.
+Dealing with different items: Please use (。) at the end of one sentence and use (；) at the end of one item.
 If each item involves one sentence, please use (。) at the end of each item.

  ![](media/example-comma.jpg)